Iberian parsley frog: Breeding

 Breeding takes place in the spring, often after heavy rain.
 Eggs are laid in ponds, ditches, slow-moving streams and flooded areas.
 Egg masses contain up to 350 eggs and several clutches may be laid over the course of a few days.
 The eggs hatch after about a fortnight and the tadpoles may take about three months to develop before undergoing metamorphosis into juvenile frogs.

 Conservation status

 This frog has a wide range and the overall population seems to be reasonably stable.
 The International Union for Conservation of Nature (IUCN) rates it as being of "Least Concern" as it considers that the rate of decline, if any, is insufficient to justify listing it in a more threatened category.
-This frog is common over much of its range and the threats it faces have been identified as degradation of its habitat, the loss of its breeding pools, and the predation of the invasive freshwater crayfish Procambarus clarkii.
+This frog is common over much of its range and the main threats it faces have been identified as degradation of its habitat, loss of breeding pools, and predation by the invasive freshwater crayfish Procambarus clarkii.